luisgstv/luisgstv/README.md

 # Hi there 👋, my name is Luis Gustavo!
-**`Software Developer and Data Analyst`**
+**`Python Software Developer`**

-I'm a Software Developer passionate in solving real-life problems with code and building new things from scratch.
+I'm a Software Developer passionate about solving real-life problems with code and building new things from scratch.

 - 🌱 I’m currently improving my knowledge and skills in Python.
-- 💬 Ask me about Web Scraping, Automations, Machine Learning, Data Analysis.
+- 💬 Ask me about Web Scraping, Web Automation.

 ---